wyfang/CSGO-Config/README.md

 In entertainment or warm-up mode, press "P" to commit suicide.

 In the cheat mode:
-Press "ALT" to turn on or turn off perspective.
 Press “CAPS” to quickly switch the flight mode.
 Press “Z” to get the jump device; press “C” to prevent the safe from being in the crosshair; press “B” to get the explosion-proof shield.
 (As soon as possible, the default Z\C\B function is still valid)